+I mean like seriously, Lord of the rings is much better than Stranger things.
 And are there any productivity takeaways from this?

 This is an iron rule of human productivity, we like instant gratification or instant feedback.
 Sure we can work without it, but we’re generally more hooked when we get instant results for our efforts, when we can actually see and measure the completion of the task at hand.